 Get help.
 If you live with someone, ask them to take pictures of hard-to-reach areas, such as your back.
 If you live alone, use a mirror to make sure you are taking pictures of the right spot.

 If your picture turns out blurry, delete it and replace it with one that is clearer.

 Doing these things before your telemedicine appointment begins will help you get the dermatologic care you need.

 Infographic: Telemedicine visit tips

-> This infographic provides tips to help you prepare for a telemedicine visit with your dermatologist.
-Click the image below to download a PDF of the infographic.
+This infographic provides tips to help you prepare for a telemedicine visit with your dermatologist.
+Click the image below to download the infographic.

-> Learn more about what to expect after your appointment ends at, Telemedicine: Follow-up care.
+Learn more about what to expect after your appointment ends at, Telemedicine: Follow-up care.